Backdraft

-A backdraft (North American English) or backdraught (British English) is the abrupt burning of superheated gasses in a fire, caused when oxygen rapidly enters a hot, oxygen-depleted environment; for example, when a window or door to an enclosed space is opened or broken.
+A backdraft (North American English), backdraught (British English) or smoke explosion is the abrupt burning of superheated gases in a fire caused when oxygen rapidly enters a hot, oxygen-depleted environment; for example, when a window or door to an enclosed space is opened or broken.
+Backdrafts are typically seen as a blast of smoke and/or flame out of an opening of a building.
 Backdrafts present a serious threat to firefighters.
-There is some debate concerning whether backdrafts should be considered a type of flashover (see below).
+There is some debate concerning whether backdrafts should be considered a type of flashover.

 Burning

-When material is heated enough, it begins to break down into smaller compounds, including hydrogen.
+When material is heated enough, it begins to break down into smaller compounds, including flammable or even explosive gas, typically hydrocarbons.
 This is called pyrolysis, and does not require oxygen.
-If oxygen is also provided, then the hydrogen can combust, starting a fire.
+If oxygen is also provided, then the hydrocarbons can combust, starting a fire.

-If material undergoing pyrolysis is later given sufficient oxygen, the hydrogen gas will ignite, and therefore, combustion takes place.
+If material undergoing pyrolysis is later given sufficient oxygen, the hydrocarbons will ignite, and therefore, combustion takes place.